graphcore/poplibs/StandaloneBuildInstructions.md

 ### Poplar SDK

-In order to build poplibs standalone, the latest version of the Poplar SDK must be downloaded and installed.
+In order to build Poplibs standalone, the latest version of the Poplar SDK must be downloaded and installed.
 Please see https://support.graphcore.ai/hc/en-us/articles/360001118534-Poplar-SDK-TensorFlow-Installation-Instructions

+### CMake Version 3.6.0 or greater

+On Ubuntu 18.04:

+    apt install cmake

 ### Boost Version 1.65.1 (or compatible with)